ai-uavsec/UAViSec/README.md

-# UAViSec-An Simulation Platform for Intelligent UAV Cybersecurity Analysis
+# UAViSec-A Simulation Platform for Intelligent UAV Cybersecurity Analysis

 Simulated UAV Attack with PX4 and QGroundControl.